7 days – 19th March – 25th March 2019

 A massive migration event is in progress at this time of year, as birds journey south to winter.
 We hope to see several species of raptor including Griffon Vultures, Egyptian Vultures, Bonelli’s Eagles and Spanish Imperial Eagles alongside tens of thousands of migrating raptors Honey Buzzards, Black Kites, Short-toed and Booted Eagles, interspersed with huge flocks of White and Black Storks and European Bee-eaters.
 Resident Spanish specialities include Firecrest, Short-toed Treecreeper, Crested Tit and Northern Bald Ibis.
 Visits to wetlands should yield a host of waders including Kentish Plover, Sanderling, Little Stint and Collared Pratincole, as well a star birds like Purple Swamphen, Eurasian Spoonbill and Greater Flamingo.

 Our boat trip should give us views of Cory’s and Scopoli’s Shearwaters as well as Long- finned Pilot Whales, Common and Striped Dolphins and possibly Sperm Whale.
-Itinerary

-We begin with a flight to Gibraltar, from where we transfer to our delightful eco-resort in tranquil woodland near Tarifa, the centre of birding in the Straits.
+We begin with your flight to Gibraltar, from where we meet you and transfer to our delightful eco-resort in tranquil woodland near Tarifa, the centre of birding in the Straits.
 Our base at Huerta Grande is ideal for watching the migration as it is located between two natural parks in the hills above the Straits of Gibraltar, amongst lush Cork Oak forest.
 We should witness many hundreds of migratory birds making the crossing to their wintering grounds in Africa, including Egyptian Vultures, Short-toed and Booted Eagles, Honey Buzzards, Black Kites and both Black and White Storks.

 We will take a boat excursion, weather permitting, into the Straits to witness the seabird passage and cetaceans.
 We will be on the lookout for Cory’s and Balearic Shearwaters and European Storm-petrel among other species, plus the three species of resident dolphin (Common, Bottlenose and Striped) and the resident pods of Long-finned Pilot Whale.
 Once back on dry land, we will have a go at some urban birding around the old town of Tarifa where we can encounter Common Bulbul and breeding Lesser Kestrels.
 We’ll enjoy a picnic lunch in the old town square where, simply by looking up you will be able to see migrating raptors and storks crossing over this historic town.